 An ERV also transfers humidity from the incoming air to the outgoing air.
 It’s not a dehumidifier, but it does introduce fresh air during the summer without increasing humidity in a significant way.

 For indoor air quality, an ERV is the best choice.

 Before going any further, we just want to say that positive pressure ventilation is a great choice for many homes.
 We’re about to sing the praises of ERVs but make no mistake!
 A whole-house dehumidifier with fresh air is still an excellent indoor air quality upgrade.

 For starters, positive pressure systems generally rely on your HVAC system’s blower fan.
 An ERV doesn’t need to.
 While the ERV contains a fan that’s less powerful than your HVAC fan, it’s still powerful enough to ventilate your entire home.

-That might seen like a minor difference, but it's huge.
-Here's why:
+That might seem like a minor difference, but it’s huge.
+Here’s why:

-- Consistency: If your home needs, say… 60 CFM of ventilation for 24 hours per day, the HVAC blower fan will be too powerful to perform that sort of air exchange over a 24-hour period.
+- Consistency: If your home needs, say… 60 CFM of ventilation for 24 hours per day, the HVAC blower fan will be too powerful to perform that sort of air exchange over 24 hours.
 Instead, it will cycle on and off to provide the same amount of ventilation in intervals.
-That's not ideal.
-If you're inside, it's better for air to be ventilating all the time.
+That’s not ideal.
+If you’re inside, the air should be ventilating all the time.
 The ERV fan can run all the time, providing more consistent ventilation.